dafzthomas/countries-react-app/README.md

 A custom hook `useCountries` utilises the `useLazyQuery` hook from the apollo library to fetch the data from the GraphQL API.
 It also adds an image url which returns a random image from the unsplash API, based on the country name.

 Material UI is used to build out the interface.

+## Improvements to make
+- Improve styling of grid to not have padding on the left and right of list.
+- Improve Modal to have a close button for a11y.
+- Improve Modal styling to better present data & add more data.
+- Add a search bar to filter the list.

 ## Available Scripts